 These trolling lures operate from just below the surface to around 10 feet (3m) down.
 Some models are prone to surfacing if trolled too quickly, where their hooks will foul the leader - not good.

-Slashbaits are designed for use primarily as casting lures, but like many plugs operate most satisfactorily as trolling lures too.
+These are designed for use primarily as casting lures, but like many plugs operate most satisfactorily as trolling lures too.

 These can get to around 10m or so without the assistance of weights, planers or wire lines.

-The one illustrated here is a plastic-vaned Rapala X-Rap 30 Magnum divebait which run at depths of 20 to 30ft (7m to 10m) within a speed range of 6 to 12 knots.
+The one illustrated here is a plastic-vaned Rapala X-Rap 30 Magnum divebait which will run at depths of 20 to 30ft (7m to 10m) within a speed range of 6 to 12 knots.

 The slightly smaller X-Rap 20's dive to around 20ft (6m).

-These designs of diving plugs have no vane, but achieve their diving ability through their body design.
 These types are characterised by a flat upper surface to their head, a deep body which gives them stability, a towing eye aft of the head and are weighted to achieve a 'nose-down' attitude.

 Their unique design forces water directly towards the upper forward part of the lure, pushing it downwards and causing it to wriggle energetically.

-Another approach is taken by the the pretty much indestructible cedar plug, which relies on a weighted head to keep it below the surface.
+Another approach is taken by the pretty much indestructible cedar plug, which relies on a weighted head to keep it below the surface.
 As you may have guessed, the body of the plug is fashioned from cedar, constructed around a lead sinker.

 In the manner of a skirted trolling lure and unlike other saltwater fishing plugs, the hook of the cedar plug is attached to the line, not the plug.
 This allows the body of the lure to slide away from the mouth of a hooked fish, destroying any plans he may have of chomping on it.

 Some hollow plugs contain beads.
 As well as adding weight, these rattle around inside and transmit vibrations which are picked up by the pressure sensitive cells in the fish's lateral line, enticing it to investigate.
-The resulting vibrations of these trolling lures invite the attention of interested parties over considerable distances.

 Others have holographic bodies and 3D eyes.
 Fish detect their food through vibration, scent and vision, so anything you can do to stimulate their sensory receptors is worth a try.